Azure/azure-sdk-for-cpp/README.md

 The AzureVcpkg module supports three scenarios:

 1. Getting and setting up Vcpkg automatically (default case).
-You can set the env var `AZURE_SDK_DISABLE_AUTO_VCPKG` to disable this bahavior.
+You can set the env var `AZURE_SDK_DISABLE_AUTO_VCPKG` to disable this behavior.
 2. Automatically linking your application to an existing Vcpkg folder.
 Set the environment variable `VCPKG_ROOT` to the Vcpkg folder you want to link.
 3. Manually setting a toolchain file with cmake command option. `AzureVcpkg.cmake` module will respect the option.